He is a little short. A little round. A tad immature, socially.

 I grab a copy of The Write Source 2000 and dust it off, a thesaurus with yellowed pages, and an illustrated book I have bought with my Scholastic points this year.
 I write a note in each one.

 The bell rings and students start filing in.
 He is one of the first — awkwardly juggling a pile of books that rightly should be in his locker, his glasses case lurching from side to side.
-This is his essence, how I will remember him.
+This is his essence and how I will remember him.

 He stops in front of his desk.
 “What is all this?”

 Students press him about his latest writing venture.
 “Have you read his book, Ms. Compo-Martin?”
-I tell his neighbor I have.
+I tell his newest champion that I have.
 “It’s great, isn’t it?”
+They gush.
 I agree wholeheartedly.

 Maybe they haven’t.